JustinLove/obs-script-dropped-frames/README.md

 You may configure the sample window for alarms, as well as the percent of dropped frames to alarm at.

 A custom source is available for drawing a dropped frame graph in the sample period.
 It can be added to the source panel.
 You may want to hide it and use a windowed projector to view the graph yourself.

-Yellow shows congestion, red shows fraction of dropped frames.
+Source has settings for color of each layer - Rendering Lag (default purple), Encoding Lag (default orange), Dropped Frames (default yellow), and Congestion (default green).

 ## Credits

 Alert sounds: [`pup_alert.mp3`](https://freesound.org/people/willy_ineedthatapp_com/sounds/167337/) by `willy_ineedthatapp_com`
+Default Colors: [(?"?)](http://www.colourlovers.com/palette/848743/(_%E2%80%9D_)) by sugar!